kubernetes/community/contributors/design-proposals/containerized-mounter-pod.md

 ## Design

-### Configuration of the host OS
-With the [HostPath volume propagation](propagation.md) implemented, we must ensure that `/var/lib/kubelet` is share-able into containers so a pod with mount utilities can mount something there in its container and this mount will be visible to kubelet and docker (or other container engine) on the host.
-We propose:
-*  During startup. kubelet checks that `/var/lib/kubelet` on the host is on a mount with shared mount propagation.
-    *  If not, kubelet makes `/var/lib/kubelet` shareable:
-       ```shell
-       mount --bind /var/lib/kubelet /var/lib/kubelet
-       mount --make-shared /var/lib/kubelet
-       ```
-       Note that these commands are executed on the host in case kubelet runs in a container.
-       If this startup adjustment fails, kubelet refuses to start with a clear error message.
-* Kubelet does not do any other special check.
-We assume that kubelet either runs on the host and in the same mount namespace as docker and the host, or it runs in a container that sees /var/lib/kubelet as it is on the host and with shared mount propagation.

-This ensures that kubelet runs out of the box on any distro without any configuration done by the cluster admin.

 ### Volume plugins
 * All volume plugins need to be updated to use a new `mount.Exec` interface to call external utilities like `mount`, `mkfs`, `rbd lock` and such.
 Implementation of the interface will be provided by caller and will lead either to simple `os.exec` on the host or a gRPC call to a socket in `/var/lib/kubelet/plugin-sockets/` directory.

 ### Controllers
-TODO: how will controller-manager talk to a remote pod?
+TODO after alpha: how will controller-manager talk to a remote pod?
 It's relatively easy to do something like `kubectl exec <mount pod>` from controller-manager, however it's harder to *discover* the right pod.
+See Open items below for possible solution(s).

 ### Kubelet
 * When kubelet talks to a volume plugin, it looks for a socket named `/var/lib/kubelet/plugin-sockets/<plugin-name>`.
 This allows for easier discovery of flex volume drivers - probe in https://github.com/kubernetes/community/pull/833 needs to scan `/var/lib/kubelet/plugin-sockets/` too and find sockets in any new subdirectories.
-  * If the socket does not exist, kubelet gives the volume plugin plain `os.Exec` as implementation of `mount.Exec` interface and all mount utilities are executed on the host.
+  * If the socket does not exist, kubelet gives the volume plugin plain `os.Exec` and all mount utilities are executed on the host.
-  * If the socket exists, kubelet gives the volume plugin `GRPCExec` as implementation of `mount.Exec` and all mount utilities are executed via gRPC on the socket which presumably leads to a pod with mount utilities running a gRPC server.
+  * If the socket exists, kubelet gives the volume plugin `GRPCExec` and all mount utilities are executed via gRPC on the socket which presumably leads to a pod with mount utilities running a gRPC server.

-As consequence, kubelet will try to run mount utilities on the host when it starts and has not received pods with mount utilities yet (and thus `/var/lib/kubelet/plugin-sockets/` is empty).
-This is likely to fails with a cryptic error:
+As consequence, kubelet may try to run mount utilities on the host shortly after startup - it has not received pods with mount utilities yet and thus `/var/lib/kubelet/plugin-sockets/` is empty.
+This is likely to fails, sometimes with a cryptic error like this:
 ```
 mount: wrong fs type, bad option, bad superblock on 192.168.0.1:/test_vol,
        missing codepage or helper program, or other error